xphx/master-thesis/evaluation/main.typ

   caption: [The running times for the test "Fill - Linear - RectA".]
 ) <mt-linear-fill-recta>

-We conclude that both renderers have powerful multi-threading capabilities but have different strengths and weaknesses.
+We conclude that both renderers have powerful multi-threading capabilities but with different strengths and weaknesses.